 (b) any breach by itself or an Authorised User of the terms of this Agreement.

-6.2 The Institution undertakes to Kapow that the computer system through which the Kapow Website and therefore the Licensed Material will be used is configured, and procedures are in place, to prohibit access to the Licensed Material by any person other than an Authorised User, that it shall inform the Authorised Users about the conditions of use of the Licensed Material including using a Secure Authentication process, and that during the term of this Agreement, the Institution will make best efforts to bar non-permitted access and to convey appropriate use information to its Authorised Users.
+6.2 The School undertakes to Kapow that the computer system through which the Kapow Website and therefore the Licensed Material will be used is configured, and procedures are in place, to prohibit access to the Licensed Material by any person other than an Authorised User, that it shall inform the Authorised Users about the conditions of use of the Licensed Material including using a Secure Authentication process, and that during the term of this Agreement, the School will make best efforts to bar non-permitted access and to convey appropriate use information to its Authorised Users.